starfi5h/DSP_Mod/SampleAndHoldSim/README.md

 - `EnableStationStorageUI`
 Display item count change rate in station storages.
 (Default:`true`)

+- `EnableVeinConsumptionUI`
+Display mineral consumption rate of mineral.
+(Default:`true`)

 ## Compatibility

 (v) CommonAPI
 (v) DSPOptimizations
-( ) Blackbox - The production stats will be multiplied.
+( ) Blackbox - The production stats of blackbox will be multiplied.
-( ) NebulaMultiplayer - Client will see less item in storage box when he is in different planet from host.
+( ) NebulaMultiplayer - Only host can use this.
+Client will see less item in storage box when he is in different planet from host.

 ----
 # 取样保持模拟